 The Compensation Committee is responsible for determining the cash payout under the plan to each executive officer other than the chief executive officer.
-The Board determines the payout under the plan for the chief executive officer, taking into account the recommendation received from the Compensation Committee.
+Our Board determines the payout under the plan for the chief executive officer, taking into account the recommendation received from the Compensation Committee.

-The following summarizes the performance-based annual cash opportunity for the named executive officers under each performance metric under the fiscal 2007 executive incentive plan.
+The following summarizes the cash bonus opportunity for the named executive officers under each performance metric under the fiscal 2009 executive incentive plan.

-Milestones and achievement for the EBITDAS (40%) bonus measure: All of the named executive officers had an incentive EBITDAS threshold that had to be met before payout could be earned on an incentive EBITDAS measure.
-The fiscal 2007 milestones and achievement levels for our company's EBITDAS measure are shown below.
-An executive's payout on this measure was based on a corresponding level of results so the Compensation Committee did not need to apply discretion.
+Milestones and achievement for the Non-GAAP Net Income (40%) bonus measure: All of the named executive officers had the same Non-GAAP Net Income threshold that had to be met before payout could be earned.
+The fiscal 2009 milestones and achievement levels for our company's Non-GAAP Net Income measure are shown below.
+An executive's payout on this measure was determined through a numerical calculation based on our company's Non-GAAP Net Income so the Compensation Committee (or, in the case of our chief executive officer, our Board) did not need to apply discretion.

-Fiscal 2007 Milestones Fiscal 2007 Milestones and Achievement for Company EBITDAS
+Fiscal 2009 Milestones and Achiever Fiscal 2009 Milestones and Achievement for Company Non-GAAP Net Income

 Threshold (80%) Target (100%) Maximum (156%)

-EBITDAS EBITDAS Milestones: \$ (14.0M) \$ (11.7M) \$ (10.1M)
+Non-GAAP Net Income Non-GAAP Net Income Milestones: \$11.9M \$14.8M \$16.9M

-EBITDAS Achievement: \$ (9.1M)
+Non-GAAP Net Income Achievement: \$31.7M

 Bonus Opportunity % Achievement: 156%

-Our company's EBITDAS achievement for fiscal 2007 exceeded maximum-level expectations, resulting in a bonus payout that was 156% of the target bonus opportunity for this measure.
+Our company's Non-GAAP Net Income achievement for fiscal 2009 exceeded maximum-level expectations, resulting in a bonus payout that was 156% of the target bonus opportunity for this measure.
+The Compensation Committee (or, in the case of our chief executive officer, our Board) awarded bonuses under the Non-GAAP Net Income measure to each named executive officer as follows: